Message Passing on the Edge: Towards Scalable and Expressive GNNs: Abstract

 \section{Abstract}

-We propose EB-1WL, an edge-based color-refinement test, and a corresponding GNN architecture, EB-GNN.
-Our architecture is inspired by a classic triangle counting algorithm by Chiba and Nishizeki, and explicitly uses triangles during message passing.
-We achieve the following results: (1)~EB-1WL is significantly more expressive than 1-WL.
-Further, we provide a complete logical characterization of EB-1WL based on first-order logic, and matching distinguishability results based on homomorphism counting.
-(2)~In an important distinction from previous proposals for more expressive GNN architectures, EB-1WL and EB-GNN require near-linear time and memory on practical graph learning tasks.
-(3)~Empirically, we show that EB-GNN is a highly-efficient general-purpose architecture: It substantially outperforms simple MPNNs, and remains competitive with task-specialized GNNs while being significantly more computationally efficient.
+Graph neural networks (GNNs) are widely used in graph learning and most architectures propagate information by passing messages between vertices.
+In this work, we shift our attention to GNNs that perform message passing on \emph{edges} and introduce EB-1WL, an edge-based color-refinement test, and a corresponding architecture, EB-GNN.
+Our EB-GNN architecture is inspired by the classic triangle-counting algorithm of Chiba and Nishizeki and passes messages along edges and triangles.
+Our contributions are as follows: (1)~Theoretically, we show that EB-1WL is significantly more expressive than 1WL.
+We provide a complete logical characterization of EB-1WL in first-order logic, along with distinguishability results via homomorphism counting.
+To the best of our knowledge, EB-GNN has the strongest theoretical expressivity guarantees among edge-based message-passing GNNs in the literature.
+(2)~Unlike many GNN architectures that are more expressive than 1WL, we prove that EB-1WL and EB-GNN admit near-linear time and memory usage on practical graph learning workloads.
+(3)~We show in experiments that EB-GNN is a highly efficient general-purpose architecture: it substantially outperforms simple MPNNs and remains competitive with task-specialized state-of-the-art GNNs at substantially lower computational cost.